10 Top Medicinal Uses Of Amman Pacharisi | Euphorbia Hirta

 1. Anti Bacterial Properties:

-The reason Amman pacharisi is so effective for skin care is due to it’s wonderful anti bacterial properties.
-The ethanol extract of Amman pacharisi has been proven to be effective against some of the common bacterial strains like Escherichia Coli, Pseudomonas Aeruginosa, Staphylococcus Aureus, etc
+Amman Pacharisi is highly effective for skincare due to its excellent anti-bacterial properties.
+The ethanol extract from the plant has been proven to work against common bacterial strains like Escherichia Coli, Pseudomonas Aeruginosa, and Staphylococcus Aureus.

 2. Increases Breast Milk:

-Amman pacharisi has been used for a long time for improving breast milk.
-The leaves and the flowers are cooked along with dal and given to breast feeding mothers.
-This traditional use has been backed by research.
-Both the powder and the fresh herb can be used for increasing breast milk production.
+Amman Pacharisi has long been used to improve breast milk production.
+The leaves and flowers are cooked with dal and given to breastfeeding mothers.
+This traditional practice is supported by research, and both the powder and fresh herb can be used to increase breast milk.

 3. Anti Asthma Properties: